Read in 3 minutes

 The hostname is set at the time when the Ubuntu operating system is installed or if you are spinning up a virtual machine it is dynamically assigned to the instance at startup.

-Although this tutorial is written for Ubuntu 18.04 Bionic Beaver the same steps can be used for Ubuntu 16.04 and any Ubuntu based distribution, including Linux Mint and Elementary OS.
+Although this tutorial is written for Ubuntu 18.04 the same steps the same instructions apply for Ubuntu 16.04 and any Ubuntu based distribution, including Linux Mint and Elementary OS.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.